During the Black Rose. <- Previous • Next -> The three candles of episode 30.

 At the start of the Apocalypse Saga, episode 25, Akio has decided that Utena must be brought under his control.
-He wants to manipulate her into a sexual relationship and make her submissive and girlish (suppressing her boyishness and princeliness) so that he can at last (pretend to) marry her and take final control over her.
+He wants to manipulate her into a sexual relationship and make her submissive and girlish (suppressing her boyishness and princeliness) so that he can (pretend to) marry her and take final control over her.
 He moves Utena (with Anthy) into his tower room to bring her into action range.
+For Anthy’s point of view, see Anthy and Utena - Apocalypse Saga - episode 25.

 Akio knew she would not understand.
 Anything he said would have sounded impressive to Utena.
 Well, by involving himself he draws that much more of her attention.
-I think he chose the story out of cruelty, out of the sheer fiendishness of boasting of his evil while twisting her around his little finger.
+I think he chose the story out of the sheer fiendishness of boasting of his evil while twisting her around his little finger or maybe his ring finger.

 And that’s it.
 Akio planted a seed, and takes little action to water it until episode 30.
 This approach-withdrawal maneuver is a psychological trick: He planted interest in Utena and then moved away from her, creating tension.
 It works because he has nearly irresistible sex appeal.
 The tension will keep Utena thinking about Akio, so that the interest stays alive.
 When he approaches again later, the latent interest will sprout suddenly because it has been quietly fertilized during the time of tension.
 The trick helps fool Utena into believing that the decisions he makes for her were her own choices.
 Akio repeats approach-withdrawal maneuvers in the First and Second Seductions and on other occasions.

 Akio also drops the “practically family” line on Nanami, when she has realized that her family is not what she thought it was.
-Akio likes to reuse his scripts.
+In episode 30, he calls Mrs. Ohtori “mother” as if he were already married to Kanae and part of the family.
+Akio reuses his scripts.

 To Akio, family means somebody like Anthy: A person he has close control over.
 For more, see taking Ohtori - families in general.